open-telemetry/opentelemetry-js/experimental/packages/exporter-trace-otlp-grpc/README.md

 metadata.set('k', 'v');

 const collectorOptions = {
-  // url is optional and can be omitted - http://localhost:4317
+  // url is optional and can be omitted - default is http://localhost:4317
   url: 'http://<collector-hostname>:<port>',
   metadata, // // an optional grpc.Metadata object to be sent with each request };